 The story of Apocalypse began in 3000 BC Egypt during the First Dynasty.
 Born gray-skinned (although Apocalypse's skin color is sometimes depicted as flesh colored or dark skinned) and blue-lipped with natural facial markings, in the settlement of Akkaba, he was abandoned as an infant, but found by a band of desert nomads, the Sandstormers, whose leader, Baal, saw the child's potential power, and raised him as his own, naming him En Sabah Nur.
 He was taught in the philosophy that the tribe lives and dies by: survival of the fittest.
 Nur and Baal were the only Sandstormers to survive on the day that General Ozymandias with his army, destroys the Sandstormers' tribe, as they found refuge in a sacred cave before it collapsed.
 Baal eventually died from lack of nourishment after weeks of deprivation, but before he did, he admitted to Nur that he had believed him to be a savior foretold in ancient prophecies who was destined to overthrow the pharaoh Rama-Tut.
 The young Nur vowed to take revenge on the pharaoh and claim his destiny.
 He hid himself as a slave in Tut's city, where he has visions of Egyptian gods who revealed his great destiny.
 The pharaoh Rama-Tut, in actuality an earlier incarnation of Kang the Conqueror who had come back in time to locate the young Apocalypse and take him under his wing, tried to convince Nur to join him, but the young mutant savagely attacked the pharaoh only to be taken down by the conqueror's futuristic weapon.
 Nur survived, and tried to rescue Nephri, Ozymandias' sister, who had become attracted to the mysterious slave, but Nur was ultimately rejected by Nephri for his inhuman appearance, and she turned to her brother for protection in her panic.
 Heartbroken by this final rejection, En Sabah Nur's prodigious mutant abilities fully emerged in his enraged state, and he renames himself Apocalypse.
 Rama-Tut flees the former slave's rampage, while Nur uses his advanced technology to enslave and transform his former tormentor, Ozymandias, into a blind seer made of living stone, who would forever chronicle Apocalypse's future destinies.
 Fifty years later, Nur revisits Nephri, now an elderly Egyptian Queen on her deathbed, and mocks the loss of her beauty and vitality, in contrast to his own unchanged appearance, despite the passage of time.

-Apocalypse was created by writer Louise Simonson and by artist Walter Simonson and first appeared in X-Factor #5 released in June, 1986.
-Apocalypse famously almost never seeing the light of day, if not for his last moment replacement for the villain of the arc that was originally going to be the Daredevil villain the Owl.
+Apocalypse was created by writer Louise Simonson and by artist Walter Simonson and first appeared shadowed in a cameo in X-Factor Vol.1 issue 5 (1986) before appearing fully in issue 6 of the series.
+Apocalypse famously almost never saw the light of day, if not for a last moment replacement for the villain of the arc that was originally going to be the Daredevil villain the Owl.
 Newcomer to the book Louise Simonson opting to introduce a new character instead of using the established Owl character.
 Editor Bob Harras on his view of the character's conception "As soon as I saw the sketch by Walter (Simonson) and heard Louise's take on him.
 I knew we had the character I wanted - Jackson (Guice) re-drew the page, patching in the shadowy Apocalypse where the Owl had been.
 But the genesis was clearly Walt and Weezie's."

 Major Story Arcs